clucompany/SafeManuallyDrop/README.md

 // Trigs:
 //
 // Ability to determine if an empty loop trigger has been executed.
 "support_istrig_loop",

 // Support for PanicManuallyDrop, in case of undefined behavior
-// of PanicManuallyDrop there will be a panic.
+// of ManuallyDrop there will be a panic.
 "support_panic_trig",

+// Support for AbortManuallyDrop, in case of undefined behavior
+// of ManuallyDrop there will be a abort.
+(Note that this feature requires std.)
+//"support_abort_trig",

 // HookManuallyDrop support, in case of undefined HookManuallyDrop behavior,
 // the hook function will be called.